 Explain to the girls that the pictures used in magazines and other types of media like Gloss magazine, are edited with computer techniques such as airbrushing.
+Similarly, lots of photos they see on social media have been edited with apps or filers.
 These techniques enable magazine to alter reality to fit with the ‘perfect look’ and keep the Image Myth going.

-Divide the girls into small groups and get them to use the activity handout to compare the before and after airbrushing images, and find as many differences as you can.
+Divide the girls into small groups and get them to use compare the before and after airbrushing images (there are lots on Google), and find as many differences as you can.

 - Ask the girls to turn to a friend and discuss the following questions:

 - How does it make you feel to know that even models and celebrities are airbrushed, because they aren’t considered beautiful enough?

 - Is the image myth really ideal, or are there other ways to be beautiful and special?